withspectrum/spectrum/README.md

 ### Status

-Spectrum has been under full-time development since March 2017, and is continuously being improved.
+Spectrum has been under full-time development since March, 2017.
 See [the roadmap](TK) for up-to-date information about our current areas of focus.

 <div align="center">
   <img height="50px" src="public/img/cluster-1.svg" />